 Destinations / March 31, 2018.
 By Susan Connolly

-The mighty Sagres fort is perched on a cliff on the most western point of Europe and it makes for an interesting day trip adventure with kids .
+The mighty Sagres fort is perched on a cliff on the most western point of Europe.
+It makes for an interesting day trip adventure with kids so be sure to get them to prepare it in advance.
 Once the headquarters of Prince Henry the Navigator.
 Prince Henry was a leading figure in the 15th century Portuguese empire.
 He created the first global explorers.

-The size of the fort is amazing and the historic compass the explorers used for navigation many years ago is still visible inside the fort for kids to see.
-There is a blow hole that allows you to stand over and experience the wind and noise the sea makes below the cliffs.
+The size of the fort is amazing.
+Inside the fort kids can see the historic compass used by the navigators many years ago.
+There is also a blow hole that allows you to stand over and experience the wind and noise the sea makes below the cliffs.

 We have created a 2 day Lisbon Itinerary filled with suggestions for fun things to do, places to stay and eat with the kids.